 - A change in the appearance of your nipple, such as becoming sunken into your breast

-Breast pain isn't usually a symptom of breast cancer.
+Breast pain is not usually a symptom of breast cancer.
 Having said that, it is still better to get a check up if this is something new or different from before.

 What happens during a visit to the breast surgeon in Singapore?

-Your breast clinic appointment may take up to a couple of hours so that all the necessary tests can be performed.
+Your breast clinic appointment may take up to a couple of hours so that all the necessary tests for breast cancer can be performed.

-If you see a breast surgeon, he/she may:
+If you see a breast surgeon, he or she may: